We are happy to be able to see clients and hold consultations in-office, as we are open.

-Personal Injury Attorney in Fort Myers
+Personal Injury Lawyer in Fort Myers, FL

-We're ready to fight for you!
+Our Injury Attorneys are ready to fight for you!

 Injury can drastically interrupt and even permanently change a person's life.
 It's hard enough to grapple with the costs, the pain, and the adjustments most injuries bring, but to know that it was caused by someone else's negligence—that's inexcusable.
 The State of Florida thinks so too, and allows a generous four year period for personal injury claims to be filed from the time of the injury.